What is the difference between a Prime Minister and a President?

 Great question Lana!
 Prime ministers and presidents lead their countries but their roles differ depending on the system of government of their country.

-Great question Lana!
 The term president usually refers to the head of state of a country that is a republic.
-A prime minister is usually the leader of the government of a country that is a constitutional monarchy (Australia), republic (France) or another system of government.
-In some systems of government (the United States and Indonesia), the president is both the head of state and the leader of the government.
+A prime minister is the leader of the government of a country with a parliamentary system of government that is either a constitutional monarchy (Australia) or a republic (India and Taiwan).
+In some systems of government (Indonesia and the United States), the president is both the head of state and the leader of the government.

 Prime Minister Anthony Albanese giving a press conference.